mistakster/postcss-pipeline-webpack-plugin/README.md

 const PostCssPipelineWebpackPlugin = require('postcss-pipeline-webpack-plugin');

 const pipelinePlugin = new PostCssPipelineWebpackPlugin({
   // provide an optional function to filter out unwanted CSS
   predicate: name => /foobar.css$/.test(name),
+  // provide an optional string attached to the beginning of a new file
+  prefix: 'critical',
   // provide an optional string which will be using as a suffix for newly generated files
   suffix: 'processed',
   // provide any PostCSS plugins here